nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 We analyzed 1,495 publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is evolving and moving around the world.
 In this week's updates, we report:

 **Europe**
-* We continue to see co-mingling of samples across Europe, suggesting that the virus has continued to move across borders in the last 2-4 weeks.
+* We continue to see co-mingling of samples across Europe, suggesting that the virus has continued to move across borders in the last 3-5 weeks.
 As mitigation measures have time to take effect, we may hope to see more clustering of cases by country.
 * The North American and European outbreaks are deeply intertwined, with likely transmission in both directions.

 **North America**
 * Within the U.S., transmission patterns are complex, with samples collected from opposite sides of the country still showing close relationships.
-* Washington state has had at least two independent introductions (the first from China, the second from Europe), which have led to two separate transmission chains.
+* Washington state has had at least two independent introductions (the first likely from China, the second likely from Europe), which have led to two separate transmission chains.
 * Evidence for likely local transmission within several states, most clearly within California.

 **Central and South America**